foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/orsimer-nightblade.md

 * **Fortify Illusion Cost:** *Your Illusion spells cost 25% less.*
 * **Fortify Conjuration Cost** *Your Conjuration spells cost 25% less.*

-If you have your *Bound Bow* ready, boosting your ranged damage is terrific option.
+If you have your *Bound Bow* ready, boosting your ranged damage is a terrific option.
 You can also benefit from reducing your spell costs if either school is draining your Magicka pool too fast.

 #### Chest